 A dead man is found in the basement of a theater, and a detective comes to investigate.
 He learn that the deceased had been seen near the theater asking for Fabian, the ventriloquist.
 As the detective questions Fabian in his dressing room, a voice comes from the box in which Fabian's female dummy is stored.
 When the dummy, Riabouchinska, continues to talk, the detective is annoyed, thinking that the ventriloquist is trying to be funny.
 But the detective humors him and 'talks' to the dummy, and he soon learns about a web of tensions involving Fabian, his wife, and his manager.
 Much of the tension concerns the dummy - and there is also a connection with the dead man.

 's short story for the radio series Suspense.
 When he wrote the teleplay for Alfred Hitchcock Presents, he based it off his radio play, rather than the original short story.
 See more

 Alfred Hitchcock - Host

 Good evening.
-This misty bit of ectoplasm forming on the inside of your television screen is one Alfred Hitchcock, coming to you tonight from across that great barrier that divides the quick from the dead: the Atlantic Ocean.
-I have materialized tonight for the express purpose of warning you; that during tonight's seance, you will witness a playlet entitled "And So Died Riabouchinska".
-But first, I would like to make an announcement to those of you who can't stay until the end... the butler did...
+This misty bit of ectoplasm forming on the inside of your television screen is one Alfred Hitchcock, coming to you from across that great barrier that divides the quick from the dead: the Atlantic Ocean.
+I have materialized for the express purpose of warning you that, during tonight's seance, you will witness a playlet entitled "And So Died Riabouchinska."
+Oh, yes.
+Before we have our play, I would like to make an announcement to those of you who can't stay until the ...